weberdc/find_hccs/README.md

 - `build_hccs_timeline_vis.py`: Creates a plot of HCC activity over time.
 If `merging` is applied, then `DBA.py` (dynamic barycentre averaging) is used to temporally average the HCCs timelines together.
 - `compare_alpha_by_window_vis.py`: Used to examine the effect of using the decayed sliding window and variations in the decay factor.
 - `compare_hcc_methods_by_window_vis.py`: Used to examine the overlap in the HCCs found with the different community detection methods.
+- `compare_window_by_hcc_method_vis.py`: Used to examine the overlap in the HCCs found with the different window sizes, keeping the community detection method fixed.
 - `DBA.py`: The [dynamic barycentre averaging](https://github.com/fpetitjean/DBA) used by `build_hccs_timeline_vis.py`.
 - `expand_with_reasons.py`: Fleshes out an HCC by creating new nodes from the _reasons_ recorded for connecting the HCC nodes - i.e., if they retweeted the same tweet, a _reason_ would be the ID of the tweet they both retweeted.
 By examining this larger graph, it is possible to see which HCCs are related, through which _reason_ nodes connect them.
 - `nodes_in_common.py`: Provided with two or more graphml files, determines what overlap there is in the graphs' nodes (based on a provided attribute, e.g. "label"), and prints out the result as a table ready for inclusion into a LaTeX paper.